-Our Minds Matter (OMM) is a school-based, student-led program, centered on mental wellness, that teaches students how to identify suicide warning signs and obtain assistance for peers in need.
+Our Minds Matter (OMM) is an innovative and powerful school-based, student-led program, centered on mental wellness, that teaches students how to identify suicide warning signs and obtain assistance for peers in need.
 OMM clubs offer a safe space where students can build community, connection and practice self-care.
 OMM clubs create a culture of understanding and mental health awareness.
-Currently there are more than 130 OMM clubs nationally, with 70% of the clubs in schools located in the DC Metro area.
-Since 2012, Our Minds Matter has worked with over 150,000 students globally, and grown to be the leading provider of adolescent peer-to-peer mental health programming in the DMV.
+Currently there are more than 125 OMM clubs nationally, with 70% of the clubs in schools located in the DC Metro area.
+Since 2012, Our Minds Matter has worked with over 155,000 students globally, and grown to be the leading provider of adolescent peer-to-peer mental health programming in the DMV.
 OMM helps teens support other teens.
 Through OMM's innovative and grassroots approach, students run their own school-based clubs centered on mental wellness.

 Based on recent research, OMM has been proven to: